 Sky has made the standard definition (SD) version of Sky Arts available using just a Freeview set-top box or a Freeview-enabled Smart TV.
 Although this is the SD version, the programme content is the same as the high definition (HD) version, it's just that the visual quality is slightly lower.

 It is possible to get Sky TV and therefore Sky Arts supplied to your home using a satellite dish attached to your building and connected to a Sky TV receiver called a Sky Q box.
 If you're renting, remember to ask your landlord for permission to mount the dish, or just check if a Sky satellite feed is already available in your rented property.

 Via a Sky TV and broadband bundle

 Sky offers several subscription levels for its broadband and TV deals, all of which come with Sky Arts SD or HD.
-They all require you to take a Sky broadband hub, which gets the internet into your home.
-It also provides the wifi signal to use around your home.
-You also get a Sky Q box, which is responsible for the supply of TV.
-This plugs into you television and also into the broadband hub.
+They all come with a router (the Sky Broadband Hub), which gets the internet into your home and provides a wifi signal to get all your devices online.
+You also get a Sky Q box, which is responsible for the supply of Sky TV.
+This plugs into your television and also into the router.

 Via the Sky Go app

-Sky Arts is available via the Sky Go app (available on the Apple App Store and Google Play for Android, and using your Windows PC or Apple Mac).
+Sky Arts is available via the Sky Go app (available on the Apple App Store and Google Play for Android, and using your Windows PC or Apple Mac, or other compatible device such as a tablet).
 Sky Go enables you to watch Sky Arts and other Sky channels 'on the go' using your existing Sky TV subscription and an internet connection.

-You can view Sky Arts using the Sky-owned Now TV.
-This offers a variety of non-contract TV deals either by software/app or through the Now TV stick that plugs into the HDMI port on your TV.
-Once you've chosen your TV package you can also watch on your tablet device and computer.
+You can also watch Sky Arts using the Sky-owned NOW TV.
+This offers a variety of non-contract TV deals either by the app or through the NOW TV stick that plugs into the HDMI port on your TV.
+Once you've chosen your TV package, you can also watch on your tablet device or desktop computer.